-On September 17, 1941, the greatest Cardinal of all-time made his major-league debut.
+On September 17, 1941, the greatest Cardinal of all time, Stan Musial, made his major-league debut.

 On September 15, the St. Louis Star and Times, Globe-Democrat, and Post-Dispatch all reported that the Cardinals had called up three players from the minors: Stanley Musial and George Kurowski from Rochester and pitcher Ed Beazley from New Orleans.
 The following day, the Post-Dispatch added two more names to the newcomers: outfielder Walter Sessi from the Cardinals’ minor-league team in Houston and another Rochester outfielder, Irving Dusak.